rayyan2099/Restaurant-Rating-Predictor/README.md

-📊 Customer Churn Prediction & Analysis
+🍽️ Restaurant Rating Prediction & Deployment
-This project is an end-to-end Machine Learning solution designed to identify customers at high risk of churning (leaving the service).
-It includes a comprehensive data analysis pipeline and a live Streamlit web application for real-time predictions.
+An end-to-end Machine Learning application designed to predict restaurant rating classes based on service features and cost parameters.
+This project transitions from a detailed research-oriented Jupyter Notebook to a production-ready Streamlit web application.

 🚀 Live Demo
 [https://restaurant-rating-predictor.streamlit.app/]